-Those in recovery from an eating disorder can still enjoy the tricks or treats of Halloween without having to turn off their porch lights and stay inside.
-(Although it’s perfectly fine to do that too!)
-Creating a plan for handling any negative feelings that come up will help you avoid resorting to unhealthy eating behaviors.
+Many holidays seem to revolve around food, making those in recovery from an eating disorder wary of joining in the fun.
+But you can still enjoy the tricks and treats of Halloween without having to turn off your porch lights and stay inside.
+(Although it’s perfectly fine to do that, too.)
+Planning ahead and preparing yourself to handle any negative feelings that come up will help you avoid resorting to unhealthy eating behaviors.

 Facing Your Fear Foods

+Halloween is spooky enough on its own, but if you add in “fear foods” the holiday can become downright frightful!
 Fear foods are foods that cause intense stress and anxiety in people with bulimia, anorexia, or binge eating disorder.
-Halloween candy and other sweet treats typically rank high on eating disorder patients’ lists of fear foods.
+It’s not surprise that Halloween candy and other sweet treats typically rank high on eating disorder patients’ lists of fear foods.

 Those who restrict their caloric intake as part of their disorder are afraid of gaining weight if they indulge in something that they have forbidden.
 Those who binge may fear losing control, over-eating, and dealing with the physical discomfort that accompanies a binge.
 Both those who restrict and those who binge tend to want to avoid the guilt and shame they feel after eating a food that’s challenging for them.